 - 11:15 AM – Consumers contact local media to voice concern about fraudulent activity of the retail stores

 - 12 PM – Retail stores request police assistance for crowd control; mayor expresses concern about the safety of a visiting foreign dignitary

 The scenario continues through the afternoon of Day 1 and into the early evening of day 2.
 Along the way, there are breaks in the scenario for the expert panelists and participants to discuss the problems and their potential resolutions.

 One thing is immediately evident from this exercise; information technology interdependencies and the vulnerabilities that manifested themselves due to these interconnections are a serious and growing concern to our way of life.
 This exercise, along with other information sharing avenues, provides an opportunity for the participants to understand how the private and public sectors relate and share information with each other.
 Identifying who is responsible and when is very important in being able to fend off the increasing number of cyber-attacks.
 Additionally, knowing what entities have which capabilities allows all of us to be better prepared.

 Nearly 100 first responders attended this event, and they walked away with an insider’s look at the collective risk posed by a real cyber threat, its impact on businesses and their communities, and most importantly, how to respond to the threat.

-Robert “Bob” Lally, M.S., university dean of Homeland Security, is responsible for the strategic direction for all security university programs related to homeland.
+Robert “Bob” Lally, M.S., university director of Homeland Security, is responsible for the strategic direction for all security university programs related to homeland.
 Now a retired naval captain his career spanned 28 years.
 Lally holds an M.S. in National Security from the National War College and a B.S. in Industrial Engineering from the Georgia Institute of Technology.
 Connect with Bob on LinkedIn.